OnlineCourseTools

 • +Cleanest UX in the email-marketing category — fastest time-to-first-broadcast and time-to-first-automation.

-• +Free plan is genuinely usable for real businesses — 1K subscribers, unlimited automations, landing pages.
+• +Free plan is usable for small lists — 500 subscribers, unlimited automations, landing pages.

 • +Trustpilot 4.4/5 over 2,930 reviews — among the highest in this category and consistent across years.